Water Quality Monitoring Program

 DATA SHARING POLICY

-The Bad River Watershed Association’s (BRWA) Data-sharing Policy is designed to make data from the BRWA database as freely available as possible for academic, research, education, and other professional purposes.
+The Superior Rivers Watershed Association’s (SRWA) Data-sharing Policy is designed to make data from the SRWA database as freely available as possible for academic, research, education, and other professional purposes.
 Our goal is to promote the use of the best available information to make informed decisions.
-In this spirit, BRWA has developed a formal request procedure to allow our data to be shared in a way that is fair and appropriate.
+In this spirit, SRWA has developed a formal request procedure to allow our data to be shared in a way that is fair and appropriate.

 DOWNLOAD DATA SHARING POLICY AND DISCLAIMER